etclabscore/sig.tools-test-dapp/README.md

     - allows mapping of context / environment ontop constructor args
   - define what to output from this code fragment
     - given transaction receipt, block the deploy is included in, etc.

+> As a chain code developer, I want to describe how deployments of my projects fragments are strung together to make a complete deployment.

 - define chain code workflows
   - visually construct a pipeline of code fragment deploys, connecting their inputs and outputs.